GiacomoGaraccione/Esami-Polito-Magistrale/SoftEng1/Prove Esame SoftEng1.md

 ## Note di Teoria Varie

 - Differences between iterable and waterfall process?
-Waterfall only performs one iteration
+Waterfall only performs one iteration.
 - Singleton Design pattern?
+A class represents a concept that requires a single instance.
 - Types of defects in a requirements document?
+Omissions/incompleteness, incorrect facts, inconsistency/contradictions, ambiguity, extraneous information, overspecification in design, redundancy.
 - What is an oracle, with its key problems?
 Given a test case, produces the expected output.
 Very difficult to have an automatic one, a human oracle is subject to errors; it's based on the program specifications, which can be wrong.
+- Exhaustive testing?
+Trying all possible test cases for a function/class/program.
+Is normally unfeasible because of the virtually infinite test cases.
+- Mutation testing?
+Evaluating how a test suite is good by injecting errors (mutations) in a program and verifying how many mutations are caught by the test suite.
+- Copy - Modify - Merge approach, with pros and cons?
+Each user creates a working copy of a file.
+Users work in parallel, modifying their private copies and merging them.
+Users don't have to wait for one another to work on a file, but there's risk of conflicts arising if they both work on the same part of a file, and conflicts can't be resolved by software but require human intervention.
+- Selecting one design according to Functional Requirements?
+If all designs satisfy Functional Requirements, decision should be based on satisfaction of NON Functional Requirements.
+- Key concepts of Scrum?
+Having a product backlog(list of ordered requirements), working on increments(doing sprints of development, results must be usable), having different planning meetings(daily, sprint planning, sprint review)
+- What factors characterize a software process?
+Number of interactions, sequential vs parallel activities, new development vs maintenance, emphasis on documents.
+- What techniques can be used to validate the functional requirements of an application to be built?
+Inspection of requirements, prototype building, GUI prototype building, writing of acceptance test cases.
+-